-“I was impressed with the individual attention given in a 40-person group.
+“I was impressed with the individual attention given to every person in the group.
 Personally, I thought Werner was always accessible, and helpful.
 I was confident that any concern I brought to him would be considered fairly and efficiently.
 Werner was a good model for us. –Gary Graves., CA USA

 Day 02: Kathmandu – Today is designed for you to enjoy the sights and smells of Asia.
 We will visit historical and spiritual attractions such as historic Durbar Square, the sacred Hindu temples, the famous ‘Monkey Temple’ and one of the largest stupas in the world, Buddha Nath.
 In the afternoon our group will meet for a briefing (to review the upcoming adventure) and a one (1) hour leadership session.

-Upon your departure you will leave behind, the stunning mountains, the frenetic pace of Kathmandu, and the charming people of Nepal, yet the memories and friendships you take with you will last a life time….see Testimonials (the experiences of previous trekkers/adventurers)
+Upon your departure you will leave behind, 1. the stunning mountains, 2. the frenetic pace of Kathmandu, and 3. the charming people of Nepal, yet the memories and friendships you take with you will last a lifetime….see Testimonials (the experiences of previous trekkers/adventurers)